 It’s never been more important to deeply understand your market, customers and employees at scale.
-From uncovering new opportunities for product research and development to the key factors of employee retention and satisfaction, those that know the drivers of positive change are leading the charge.
+From uncovering new opportunities for product research and development, to the key factors of employee retention and satisfaction, those who know the drivers of positive change are leading the charge.

 What is video feedback?

 Often also known as video surveys, video feedback is a form of qualitative research where organisations can request feedback from customers, prospects, employees or anyone else in a video format.
 Like in-depth interviews and focus groups, this research method gives businesses the opportunity to collect richer, more nuanced insight into an audience’s thoughts, opinions and feelings.

 Video feedback can pick up on non-verbal cues, like facial expressions and body language, but do so with greater flexibility and reach than other forms of qualitative research: organisations can drastically scale their ability to capture meaningful insights as they’re using an accessible format that people are already familiar with.